weilintu/peps-excitation/README.md

-# Generating function for projected entangled-pair states
+# Generating Function for Projected Entangled-Pair States
 ### A tensor network library for two-dimensional excitation

 \